-I keep my questions focused on the theme of the church and I ask Pope Francis what it means exactly for him to “think with the church,” a notion St. Ignatius writes about in the Spiritual Exercises.
-He replies without hesitation and by using an image.
+I ask Pope Francis what it means exactly for him to “think with the church,” a notion St. Ignatius writes about in the Spiritual Exercises.
+He replies using an image.

 “The image of the church I like is that of the holy, faithful people of God.
 This is the definition I often use, and then there is that image from the Second Vatican Council’s ‘Dogmatic Constitution on the Church’ (No. 12).
 Belonging to a people has a strong theological value.
 In the history of salvation, God has saved a people.
 There is no full identity without belonging to a people.
 No one is saved alone, as an isolated individual, but God attracts us looking at the complex web of relationships that take place in the human community.
 God enters into this dynamic, this participation in the web of human relationships.